 In order to ensure that directors exercise independent judgment in considering transactions and agreements in respect of which a director or an executive officer has a material interest, the director or executive officer having a conflict of interest must declare his or her interest and excuse himself or herself from the meeting during the consideration of and voting on that particular matter.
 If a conflict of interest arises on a non-material matter, the director must declare his or her interest and abstain from discussion and voting.
 Any potential conflicts that may arise between the Corporation and related parties, including Power Corporation and Power Financial, relating to transactions between those companies or companies controlled by Power Corporation or Power Financial, are dealt with by the Related Party and Conduct Review Committee as described earlier.

-The Board has established a Compensation Committee which is responsible for reviewing and approving compensation policies and guidelines for employees of the Corporation.
-The Compensation Committee reviews and recommends to the Board compensation arrangements for the Co-Presidents, reviews and approves compensation arrangements for the senior officers of the Corporation, and approves grants under equity compensation plans for all employees.
-The Compensation Committee also reviews and recommends to the Board compensation arrangements for the directors, the Chairman of the Board and the Chairmen of Board Committees.
-The Compensation Committee recommends to the Board such incentive compensation plans, equity compensation plans, registered plans, supplemental pension plans and other compensation plans for employees as it deems appropriate.
-The Compensation Committee also reviews succession plans for senior officers of the Corporation.
-The Boards of the Corporation’s major operating subsidiaries have also established Compensation Committees with similar mandates..
+The Board has established a Human Resources Committee which is responsible for reviewing and approving compensation policies and guidelines for employees of the Corporation, as well as the risk oversight of the Corporation’s compensation policies and practices.
+The Human Resources Committee reviews and recommends to the Board compensation arrangements for the President and Chief Executive Officer of the Corporation and of Mackenzie Investments (including grants under equity compensation plans); reviews and approves compensation arrangements for the senior officers of the Corporation and approves grants under equity compensation plans for all employees (except for the President and Chief Executive Officer of the Corporation and of Mackenzie Investments).
+The Human Resources Committee also reviews and recommends to the Board compensation arrangements for the directors, the Chair of the Board and the Chairs of Board committees.
+The Human Resources Committee recommends to the Board such incentive compensation plans, equity compensation plans, registered plans, supplemental pension plans and other compensation plans for employees as it deems appropriate.
+The Human Resources Committee is responsible for overseeing all aspects of the Corporation’s role as plan sponsor of the Corporation’s registered pension plans.
+The Human Resources Committee also reviews succession plans for senior officers of the Corporation.
+The boards of the Corporation’s major operating subsidiaries have also established human resources committees with similar mandates.

-Further particulars of the process by which compensation for the Corporation’s directors and officers is determined is set out in the Corporation’s Management Proxy Circular, dated March 1, 2011, under the headings “Compensation of Directors”, “Statement of Executive Compensation” and “Compensation Discussion and Analysis” (available at www.sedar.com).
+Further particulars of the process by which compensation for the Corporation’s directors and officers is determined is set forth the Corporation’s Management Proxy Circular, dated February 22, 2019 (available at www.sedar.com), under the headings “Compensation of Directors”, “Statement of Executive Compensation” and “Compensation Discussion and Analysis”.